menu

 Occupations and Workforce

-Grulla is a blue-collar town, with 38.70% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Grulla is generally considered to be a blue-collar town.
+38.70% of the Grulla workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Grulla is a city of service providers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Grulla who work in healthcare suport services (18.97%), teaching (8.24%), and sales jobs (6.32%).

 Setting & Lifestyle